 How to Make the Perfect Sweet Lassi at Home

-You can make this Punjabi sweet lassi recipe in two ways, with a blender or without a blender.
-I am sharing how to make sweet lassi at home with both methods.
+You can make this Punjabi sweet lassi recipe in two ways: with a blender or without a blender.
+I am sharing how to make sweet lassi at home using both methods.

 Using Blender

-Add all the ingredients homemade yogurt, chilled milk (or water), sugar, ground cardamom, and ice cubes in a blender.
+Add all the ingredients: 2 cups homemade yogurt (curd), ½ cup chilled milk (or water), 4 tablespoons sugar, ¼ teaspoon ground cardamom, and ice cubes in a blender.

-Blend until it becomes smooth and frothy.
-Adjust the consistency, according to your preference, by adding more milk (or water) or blending in some ice cubes.
+Blend until smooth and frothy.
+Adjust the consistency to your preference by adding more milk (or water) or blending in some ice cubes.

 Pour the sweet lassi into serving glasses and top with slivered nuts, and dried rose petals.
 Serve immediately.